dr-mushtaq/Academic-writing/Research Paper/Conclusion.md

 - [Types of Research Gap](#Types-of-Research-Gap)
 - [Tenses to Use in the Conclusion](#Tenses_to_Use_in_the_Conclusion)

+# Bread Down
+- Ending Sections
+- Summarize the main findings of your study.
+- Reflect on the significance of your research.
+-  Discuss the contributions to the field.
+-  Offer concluding remarks and suggestions for further study.

 # What Is a Conclusion in a Research Paper?